debops/debops/docs/defaults-detailed.rst

 configuration as needed.

-Some of the global variables defined in debops.postgresql_server_ concerning clusters can be overriden on a cluster by cluster basis using their abbrevated names (without ``postgresql_server__`` prefix) as cluster parameters.
+Some of the global variables defined in debops.postgresql_server_ concerning clusters can be overridden on a cluster by cluster basis using their abbreviated names (without ``postgresql_server__`` prefix) as cluster parameters.
 In addition, almost all of the PostgreSQL parameters found in the ``postgresql.conf`` configuration file can be specified as cluster parameters